gardener/gardener/docs/development/testing.md

     - asserting that exact parameters/values/... are passed
     - asserting that a certain function was not called
     - many of these can also be verified with fakes, although mocks might be simpler
-  - only use mocks, if the tested code directly calls the mock; never if the tested code only calls the mock indirectly (e.g., through a helper package/function)
+  - only use mocks if the tested code directly calls the mock; never if the tested code only calls the mock indirectly (e.g., through a helper package/function)
   - keep in mind the maintenance implications of using mocks:
     - can you make a valid non-behavioral change in the code without breaking the test or dependent tests?
   - it's valid to mix fakes and mocks in the same test or between test cases